SolCygnus/laurie/README.md

 # Laurie
 *"Pedo mellon a minno"*

-This is a custom install for Debian-based Linux.
+BETA Version.
+This is a Work in-progress, custom install for Debian-based Linux.
 It was built and tested using **Linux Mint 22.1 Cinnamon**.

 ## 🛠️ Installing and Running